vdobler/ht/cmd/ht/Tutorial.md

  * `Checks` is an array if checks to perform on the received response.

-### HJSON actually (and some magic)
+### HJSON actually

-The files are not JSON but HJSON: Commas are optional before linebreaks, quotation marks are optional and comments work:
+The files are not JSON but human json (hjson)[http://hjson.org): Commas are optional before linebreaks, quotation marks are optional, comments work and multiline strings are avialable:

     {
         // This is a line comment
         Name:    Some descriptive name, but no fancy characters please
         Request: { ... }
         Checks:  [ ... ]
+        Multiline: '''This is a
+                      multiline
+                      string.'''
     }